WHAT TO DO IN ONE DAY IN VALENCIA

 Click here to find out about ticket prices for:

-One of the most beautiful places in Valencia is the old town.
+One of the most beautiful places to visit in one day in Valencia is the old town.
 It has a really beautiful old town, with interesting and unique architecture and if you are in 1 day in Valencia then it is a must-place to see.
 We strolled the old town for hours, and I was repeatedly surprised by just how pretty the buildings are.

 Plan in enough time and do not rush through – there are tons of lovely squares, avenues, and places that want your attention.
 Here are some places to see.